Algorithms for FFT Beamforming Radio Interferometers: Beamforming

 Equation~\ref{e:bp} can be rewritten as

 where

 Here, $\delta$ indexes the difference between two feed indices $\aindex - \bindex$, and the $\alphaindex$ index runs over the redundant pairs (we use $\alphaindex$ over $\aindex$ to make it clear that the index limits are different and dependant on $\delta$).
 The quantity $\widetilde{V}_\delta$ is the sum of the $\nant-|\delta|$ visibilities whose baselines are redundant.
-Note that because the sky contribution to the visibilities is the same for redundant baselines, $\widetilde{V}_\delta$ contains all the information in a redundant array in the case of the simple noise model where the visibilities are uncorrelated.
+Note that because the sky contribution to the visibilities is the same for redundant baselines ($V_{ab}$ depends only on $a - b$), $\widetilde{V}_\delta$ contains all the information in a redundant array in the case of the simple noise model where the visibilities are uncorrelated.
 This is not the case for non-trivial noise or non-negligable contributions to the visibility uncertainty from the sky, where the visibilities are correlated (Equation~\ref{e:covV}) and that correlation is visibility dependant even amongst redundant pairs.
-That is, the correlation between $V_{21}$ and $V_{32}$ will not be the same as that between $V_{21}$ and $V_{43}$, and an optimal sum of these three visibilities must take into account these correlations.
-Nonetheless, these correlations are small in most systems where the auto-correlations are much larger in amplitude than the cross-correlations.
-We will thus assume that $\widetilde{V}_\delta$ contains essentially all the information from the array hereafter.
-As such most beams of interest can be formed directly in this space.
-To simplify notation, we will denote the weights in such cases as $w^\deltaindex$, such that $b = w^\deltaindex \widetilde{V}_\deltaindex$. $w^\deltaindex \equiv w^{\alphaindex+\delta\,\alphaindex} = w^{\aindex\bindex}$ for $\aindex = \alphaindex + \deltaindex$ and $\bindex = \alphaindex$.
+That is, the correlation between $V_{\aindex=2,\bindex=1}$ and $V_{\aindex=3,\bindex=2}$ will not be the same as that between $V_{\aindex=2,\bindex=1}$ and $V_{\aindex=4,\bindex=3}$, and an optimal sum of these three visibilities must take into account these correlations.

-Equation~\ref{e:c_pointed} hints that many beams could be efficiently formed using a spatial FFT of the pre-correlation antenna signals. $M$ beams can be formed by zero padding the $\nant$ antenna to length $M$ and taking an FFT in the spatial direction.
-If $M < \nant$ beams are desired then rather than zero padding, the array should be populated by cyclically co-adding the signals from the antennas.
-That is, the $i^{\textrm{th}}$ element of the array to be Fourier transformed should be the sum of all the $F_a$ with $a\pmod M = i$.
-This gives signal coefficients